mitstack/function-health/README.md

 ## What this repo contains
 Automated Playwright tests for:
-1) Member sign-up (email/password flow)
+1. Member sign-up (email/password flow)
-2) Booking an appointment (scan + location + slots)
+2. Booking an appointment (scan + location + slots)
-3) Payment flow (Stripe UI - shown as architecture; locators are placeholders)
+3. Payment flow (Stripe UI - shown as architecture; locators are placeholders)
-4) Privacy/security API test: block cross-member access to medical questionnaire submission (BOLA/IDOR)
+4. Privacy/security API test: block cross-member access to medical questionnaire submission (BOLA/IDOR)

 > Note: Locators and environment values are intentionally placeholders because staging UI and test credentials can differ.
 > The goal is to demonstrate architecture, POM approach, and security-first test design.

+## Trade - Offs
+1. Placeholder locators were used for the assignment.
+In production, stable selectors such as data-testid would be preferred to reduce flakiness.
+2. The privacy validation test is implemented at the API layer, since authorization checks are more reliable when tested directly through backend endpoints rather than UI flows.
+3. Stripe payment fields use iframes, which may require additional handling in real automation environments.

 ---